 After the International Office of the ZHAW LSFM has received and reviewed the official nomination from the partner university, we will contact the nominated student directly in order to provide them with all information necessary for their application and send them the registration link.

-If a visa is indeed required, important links and information on the application procedure, documents to submit etc. can be found in our Visa Guidelines(PDF 189,9 KB).
-The whole process may take up three months and it is therefore very important to start organising your visa as early as possible.
-During Christmas and summer holidays the processing time might take even longer due to absences and limited opening hours.
+If a visa is, in fact, required, important links and useful information on the application procedure, documents to submit etc. can be found in our Visa Guidelines(PDF 189,9 KB).
+The whole process may take up three months and it is therefore very important to start organising your visa early.
+Please also note that, during public holidays as well as the Christmas and the summer break, the processing time might be additionally delayed due to absences and limited opening hours.

 Generally, every person staying in Switzerland for more than three months must be insured with a recognised Swiss health insurance company.
 As special regulations apply for students, incomings please note the following:

 Students from the EU who are insured statutorily or compulsorily in their home country, can be exempt from the Swiss insurance obligation by means of their European Health Insurance Card (EHIC).
 The card has to be applied for in time, furthermore, it needs to be valid for the whole duration of stay.

 Privately insured students and third country nationals can only apply for exemption if the health insurance of their home country offers a coverage equal to Switzerland’s.
 We recommend that concerned incomings ask their health insurer on time if sufficient insurance coverage can be guaranteed and certified.
 However, due to Switzerland’s strict requirements, most foreign insurances are not accepted.